 Security valuation - The net asset value per share of each fund is calculated once daily as of the close of regular trading on the New York Stock Exchange, normally 4 p.m.
 New York time, each day the New York Stock Exchange is open.
 The net asset value of each share class of each fund is calculated based on the reported net asset values of the underlying funds in which each fund invests.
-The net asset value of each underlying fund is calculated based on the reported in each underlying fund's statement of additional information.
+The net asset value of each underlying fund is calculated based on the policies and procedures of the underlying fund contained in each underlying fund's statement of additional information.